Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: The Kuramoto--Sivashinsky Equation

-In Fig.~\ref{figShadTraj} we show an example of the encoding of a short trajectory $\textbf{a}(t), t\in[0,22.21]$ by W$_4$ using a `greedy' shadowing algorithm.
-In the upper part of the figure, $\textbf{a}(t)$ is depicted with the different segments marked by different line styles and colours; in the lower part of the figure is the distance between the orbit $\textbf{a}(t)$ and the assigned structure in W$_4$.
-We see that, as expected, when $d_4(\textbf{a}(t),w_{s_i})=2\varepsilon_4$ the algorithm finds the next structure in W$_4$ that stays within $2\varepsilon_4$ for the longest period of time.
+In Fig.~\ref{figShadTraj} we show an example of the encoding of a typical chaotic trajectory segment $\mathbf{a}(t), t\in[0,22.21]$, by W$_4$ using a `greedy' shadowing algorithm.
+In the upper part of the Figure, $\mathbf{a}(t)$ is depicted in projection onto $|a_2|$ and $|a_3|$ with the different segments marked by different line styles and colours.
+In the lower part of the Figure is the distance between the trajectory segment and the assigned recurrent pattern in W$_4$.
+We see that, as expected, when $d_4(\mathbf{a}(t),w_{s_i})=2\varepsilon_4$ the algorithm finds the next pattern in W$_4$ that stays within $2\varepsilon_4$ for the longest period of time.